-This, will enable everyone to apply the knowledge and techniques they learn while studying for their exams and develop the skills, attitudes and behaviours required for becoming successful professionals and qualified accountants.
+This enables everyone to apply the knowledge and techniques they learn while studying for their exams and develop the skills, attitudes and behaviours required for becoming successful professionals and qualified accountants.

 The Firm actively supports all Grant Thornton people to gain additional academic or professional qualifications and accreditations inspiring each person to find their talent and create value for themselves and others.
-Examples include but are not limited to master's degrees, CFA, ADIT, CISA qualifications etc.
+Examples include but are not limited to academic degrees, CFA, ADIT, CISA qualifications etc.